 Image by Herbert Bieser from Pixabay.

-All nodes ultimately fail.
-They fail abruptly and unexpectedly.
+All nodes ultimately fail, abruptly and unexpectedly.
 One way to prevent a single point of failure, which could result in data loss, is to copy all the data from one node to another node.
 This procedure is called replication, and it provides fault tolerance and redundancy.

 Replication also helps with the read traffic performance, as a bonus, since reads can be directed to more nodes, reducing the strain on each node.
 Although replication is beneficial, its difficulty arises from keeping data in sync with incoming write requests.
 The three models of replication are discussed briefly below.